mikro-orm/mikro-orm/docs/versioned_docs/version-6.3/filters.md

 ## Filters and relationships

 Since v6, filters are applied to the relations too, as part of `JOIN ON` condition.
-If a filter exists on a M:1 or 1:1 relation target, such an entity will be automatically joined, and when the foreign key is defined as `NOT NULL`, it will result in an `INNER JOIN` rather than `LEFT JOIN`.
+If a filter exists on an M:1 or 1:1 relation target, such an entity will be automatically joined, and when the foreign key is defined as `NOT NULL`, it will result in an `INNER JOIN` rather than `LEFT JOIN`.
 This is especially important for implementing soft deletes via filters, as the foreign key might point to a soft-deleted entity.
 When this happens, the automatic `INNER JOIN` will result in such a record not being returned at all.
 You can disable this behavior via `autoJoinRefsForFilters` ORM option.

 ## Naming of filters